savetka-radojevic/savetka-radojevic/README.md

 - 👀 I’m interested in software quality assurance.

-- 🌱 I’m currently learning automation as wll as html, css and javascript.
+- 🌱 I’m currently learning automation as well as Html, CSS and JavaScript.

 - 💞️ I’m looking to collaborate on real projects and learn more.